Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 ## portalURL

-URL to access to the website of the `databaseSource` (database from which the entry was extracted).
+URL to access to the website of the `databaseSource` (information system from which the entry was extracted).
-It must be a valid URL, so that this backlinks to your own information system.
+It must be a valid URL that backlinks to your own information system.

 | Status | Cardinality | Constraints |
 | :---: | :---: | :---: |